shashi278/IABKivy/README.md

   ```
   adb install -i com.android.vending path/to/your/apk
   ```
 * Don't worry if you see an error saying the item is not available.
-It's because it needs your app to be published on the playstore in order to get correct products.
+It's because your app needs to be published on the playstore in order to get correct products.